sh1boot/sh1boot.github.io/drafts/embedding-surprise-code-on-stackoverflow.md

 something malicious or sneaky.

-In the case of StackOverflow, you end up being able to do things like switch to `<code>` formatting without escaping all of the contained text as raw code; so you can embed HTML in the blocks which look like the code you would want to copy-paste, but with surprise semantics.
+In the case of StackOverflow, you end up being able to do things like switch to `<pre>` formatting without escaping all of the contained text as raw code; so you can embed HTML in the blocks which look like the code you would want to copy-paste, but with surprise semantics.